darylknight/boilerplate/README.md

 -  The site is built with [Craft CMS](https://craftcms.com)
 -  For general configuration settings, see `config/general.php`
--  See the [Craft docs](https://craftcms.com/docs/4.x/config/config-settings.html) for available config settings
+-  See the [Craft docs](https://craftcms.com/docs/5.x/configure.html) for available config settings

 ### Prerequisites

 Craft CMS is built on PHP, so it needs a local environment to run it.
-See Craft's basic requirements [here](https://craftcms.com/docs/4.x/requirements.html).
+See Craft's basic requirements [here](https://craftcms.com/docs/5.x/requirements.html).
 This project should run in various dev environments, but it assumes [DDEV](https://ddev.com) by default.
 To run this site locally, you will need:

--  Composer 2.x
+-  Composer 2.0+
--  Apache or Nginx
+-  DDEV (or Apache/Nginx)
--  PHP 8.2
+-  PHP 8.2+
--  MySQL 5.7.8+ with InnoDB
+-  MySQL 8.0.17+ using InnoDB
 -  512MB+ of memory allocated to PHP

 If you're using Apache instead of nginx, you'll need to download Craft's default `.htaccess` file and put it in the document root.
+See https://craftcms.com/docs/5.x/requirements.html#required-php-extensions for required PHP extensions.

 ### DDEV Hooks